nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Section/README.md

 # How to use the sections and transport tools

 ## Preparations
-Wether you are extraction vertical sections of fields using **m2section** or computing transports using **m2transport** or **m2transport2** you need to define the start and end point of the sections in a files called secctions.in.
+Wether you are extraction vertical sections of fields using **m2section** or computing transports using **m2transport** or **m2transport2** you need to define the start and end point of the sections in a files called **sections.in**.
 An example of such a file can be found in the folder **NERSC-HYCOM-CICE/hycom/MSCPROGS/Input/**.
 When sections.in is defined, run **section_intersect**, whose purpose is to set up the grid points which are needed to calculate transports and to interpolate section details.

 ## Extracting sections
-Run
-´´´
+First define which varibales to extract in **extract.sec**.
+An example of such a file can be found in the folder **NERSC-HYCOM-CICE/hycom/MSCPROGS/Input/**.
+Then run:

-m2sections [list of .b hycom files to precess]
+`  m2sections [list of .b hycom files to precess] `
-´´´

 ## Scalar transport

 The “scalartransport.in” file can be used to make the routine m2transport2 calculate transport for additional tracer fields,